Skip to content

 General blog image 2

-In this article, we explain Autopilot and Intune’s core functions and use cases, their pros and cons, how they’re not imaging tools (a common misconception) — and why computer imaging is still important.
+In this article, we explain Autopilot and Intune’s core functions and use cases, their pros and cons, and why computer imaging is still important.

 What is Windows Autopilot?